adamrossnelson/smrput/README.md

 # 3. Example

-The following is a self contained example using smrtble.
+The following is a self-contained example using `smrtble`.

 ```Stata
 clear all